 Like all public schools, charter schools are free to all students.
 The only fees that can be charged are those that "traditional" public schools may also charge per state law.

 Charter Schools Cannot Set Admission Requirements

-Charter schools are prohibited by law from requiring any sort of admission test, or setting any sort of admission requirement.
-Charter schools absolutely cannot "take the cream of the crop" -- the students with top academic backgrounds, artistic backgrounds, etc. By law, all charter schools must accept whoever requests to enroll, regardless of academic ability, disability status, etc. The only public schools in Missouri with the authority to set admission standards and accept only "top-notch" students are District-operated magnet schools.
+Charter schools are prohibited by law from requiring an admission test, or setting any admission requirement.
+Charter schools absolutely cannot "take the cream of the crop" — the students with top academic backgrounds, artistic backgrounds, etc. By law, all charter schools must accept whoever requests to enroll, regardless of academic ability, disability status, etc. The only public schools in Missouri with the authority to set admission standards and accept only "top-notch" students are district-operated magnet schools.